-Deed tax
+Deed Tax

-Deed tax is levied on purchasers of real property at the rate of 3 percent to 5 percent, determined by the local government at the provincial level.
+Deed tax is levied on purchasers of real property at the rate of 3% to 5%, determined by the local government at the provincial level.
 However, from October 1, 2010, for those who purchase a sole property for family occupation, the deed tax will be reduced to half of the original rate.
-If the area of the property is under 90 square metres, the deed tax will be levied at the rate of 1 percent.
+If the area of the property is under 90 sqm, the deed tax will be levied at the rate of 1%.

-Business tax
+Business Tax

-Business tax is levied at 5 percent on gross rental income for property leases and 5 percent on profit for property sales.
+Business tax is levied at 5% on gross rental income for property leases and 5% on profit for property sales.

-From January 18, 2011, if an individual sells a residential property that has been owned for less than five years, the individual shall pay the business tax in full amount.
-If an individual sells a non-ordinary residential property that has been owned for more than five years (inclusive), the individual shall pay a business tax based on the balance of its sale proceeds, after deduction of the price of the property.
+From January 28, 2011, if an individual sells a residential property that has been owned for less than five years, the individual shall pay the business tax in full amount.
+If an individual sells a nonordinary residential property that has been owned for more than five years (inclusive), the individual shall pay a business tax based on the balance of its sale proceeds, after deduction of the price of the property.
 If an individual sells an ordinary residential property that has been procured for more than five years (inclusive), then the business tax shall be exempted.